n4thal/djangoskeleton/README.md

 # Personal Branding Website

-This is a Portfolio & Blog - Website created using Django Web Framework.
+This is a Personal Branding - Website created using Django Web Framework.

 ## Features

+* Landing Page
 * Blog
 * Projects
 * Comments